-This is also known as the topsoil and it is rich in organic matter which organic matter accounts for the dark colour.
-Leaching and Eluviation may at times impoverish the topsoil.
+This is also known as the topsoil and it is rich in organic matter which organic matter accounts for dark colour.

-This is known as the sub soil.
+This is known as subsoil.
 Nutrients removed from the A horizon through leaching and Eluviation accumulate or are deposited in this horizon.

-This consists of the solid parent rock or unweathered rock or fresh parent material.
+This consists of solid parent rock or unweathered rock or fresh parent material.
 It is also known as the bedrock.